Main content | back to top

 Before shipping, the LNG is stored in two insulated storage tanks.
 The earth beneath the tanks is warmed electrically to prevent freezing.
 Frozen soil expands, and would destabilise the ground beneath the tanks.

 The LNG is loaded on LNG carriers from an 805-metre long jetty in an operation that can take up to 16 hours.
 Customers’ vessels pick up LNG from the newly built Prigorodnoye port.
 In addition, three carriers each with a capacity of 145,000 cubic metres were specially built in Japan for Sakhalin Energy for shipping LNG — the Grand Aniva, Grand Elena and Grand Mereya.
 Their extra-thick steel hulls can plough through ice.

-All key components at the LNG plant have been engineered to survive the most severe earthquake that can be expected in the area measuring up to 7.5 on the Richter scale.
+All key components at the LNG plant have been engineered to survive the most severe earthquake that can be expected in the area, measuring up to 7.5 on the Richter scale.
 Such an earthquake is only expected to occur once in 1,000 years on the southern tip of Sakhalin Island.
-Cross bracing with girders on steel structures adds extra strength while reinforced concrete structures were made thicker.
+Cross-bracing with girders on steel structures adds extra strength while reinforced concrete structures were made thicker.
 Key joints were also reinforced.

-The two LNG storage tanks were designed not to collapse or leak even in the case of an earthquake roughly equivalent to one that destroyed over 3,500 houses and damaged 11,000 in Niigata, Japan in 1964 — an earthquake of this magnitude is only expected to occur in the area once in 3,000 years.
+The two LNG storage tanks were designed not to collapse or leak even in the case of an earthquake roughly equivalent to one that destroyed more than 3,500 houses and damaged 11,000 in Niigata, Japan in 1964 — an earthquake of this magnitude is only expected to occur in the area once in 3,000 years.
 The tanks are fixed to their reinforced concrete foundations to limit motion.

 Construction of the LNG plant started in August 2003.
 At its peak around 10,000 people from more than 40 countries were employed on the site.